 Here’s an example of email fail from Yahoo Auctions Japan:

 This weekend I missed a few transactional emails for flagging their newsletters years ago after I couldn’t unsubscribe.
 All of these emails are sent from @mail.yahoo.co.jp (and the inspiration for this post).

 This is called domain reputation and it goes a long way.
 Experian, now parent company of CheetahMail, wrote about it here.

 Equally important, if a sender is using the same domain for transactional messaging, those emails may also see their deliverability rates decline..[read more]..

 tl;dr Don’t stick transactional on the same domain as your marketing and sales efforts.

 In closing, email marketing is often one of digital marketing’s afterthoughts in teams with big ad budgets.
-While ad spend is being decided or fancy new programmatic buys go down, deliverability will all too often continue suffering.
-Or, emphasis on email marketing is misguided in areas like photo choice or branding.
-Responding to your most important KPIs by fixing deliverability and open rates are low-hanging fruit that should be your first steps and will result in quantitative wins.
+While ad spend is being decided or fancy new programmatic buys go down, delivery will all too often continue suffering.
+Or, too much emphasis is placed on areas like photo choice or branding in the email design.

 Respond to your most important KPIs first: delivery and open rates, the lowest-hanging fruit that will result in big quantitative wins.